Goldee’s Barbecue and the Pursuit of Excellence

 Smoking brisket in 115° heat is no joke.
 But these guys loved it.

-They also brought childlike playfulness into the grind—playing Smash Bros in the down hours of smoking briskets.
+They also brought childlike playfulness into the grind — playing Smash Bros in the down hours of smoking briskets.
 It wasn’t about the glamor.
-It was about doing difficult, disciplined work with people you love.
+It was about doing difficult, disciplined work with people they love.

 They Never Chased Recognition